core-21/core-21/doc/developer-notes.md

 Several parts of the repository are subtrees of software maintained elsewhere.

-Normally, these are maintained by active developers of Bitcoin Core, in which case changes should go directly upstream without being PRed directly against the project.
+Some of these are maintained by active developers of Bitcoin Core, in which case changes should probably go directly upstream without being PRed directly against the project.
 They will be merged back in the next subtree merge.

 Others are external projects without a tight relationship with our project.
-Changes to these should also be sent upstream, but bugfixes may also be prudent to PR against a Bitcoin Core subtree, so that they can be integrated quickly.
-Cosmetic changes should be taken upstream.
+Changes to these should also be sent upstream, but bugfixes may also be prudent to PR against Bitcoin Core so that they can be integrated quickly.
+Cosmetic changes should be purely taken upstream.

 There is a tool in `test/lint/git-subtree-check.sh` ([instructions](../test/lint#git-subtree-checksh)) to check a subtree directory for consistency with its upstream repository.

-The tool instructions also include a list of the subtrees managed by Bitcoin Core.

-The ultimate upstream of the few externally managed subtrees are:
+Current subtrees include:

 - src/leveldb
-  - Upstream at https://github.com/google/leveldb ; maintained by Google.
-Open
+  - Upstream at https://github.com/google/leveldb ; Maintained by Google, but
-    important PRs to the Bitcoin Core subtree to avoid delay.
+    open important PRs to Core to avoid delay.
   - **Note**: Follow the instructions in [Upgrading LevelDB](#upgrading-leveldb) when merging upstream changes to the LevelDB subtree.

 - src/crc32c
   - Used by leveldb for hardware acceleration of CRC32C checksums for data integrity.
-  - Upstream at https://github.com/google/crc32c ; maintained by Google.
+  - Upstream at https://github.com/google/crc32c ; Maintained by Google.

+- src/secp256k1
+  - Upstream at https://github.com/bitcoin-core/secp256k1/ ; actively maintained by Core contributors.

+- src/crypto/ctaes
+  - Upstream at https://github.com/bitcoin-core/ctaes ; actively maintained by Core contributors.

+- src/univalue
+  - Upstream at https://github.com/bitcoin-core/univalue ; actively maintained by Core contributors, deviates from upstream https://github.com/jgarzik/univalue

 Upgrading LevelDB
 ---------------------